axibase/atsd/rule-engine/notifications/aws-api-sqs.md

-# AWS API Integration with SQS
+# Integration with Amazon SQS

 ## Overview